Implementing Version Management of File Trees in PostgreSQL

 Overview

 .
-Now, let's talk about how to integrate version control management for the file tree.
+Now, let's talk about how to integrate version

 Version control is a process for managing changes made to a file tree over time.
 This allows for the tracking of its history and the ability to revert to previous versions, making it an essential tool for file management.